selmanj/istio.github.io/content/en/blog/2020/istioctl-analyze-ci/index.md

 {{< /text >}}

 This command analyzes the files contained in the `cluster/` folder recursively.
-Also specified is the `--use-kube false` argument, which tells analyze to not analyze the cluster configured in your `.kube/config` file.
-Without this option, it would additionally try to analyze your currently-configured default cluster.
+Also specified is the `--use-kube false` argument, which tells `istioctl analyze` to not analyze the cluster configured in your `.kube/config` file.
+Without this option, it would additionally try to analyze your currently configured default cluster.
 It's safe to leave out if you want to always analyze the current live cluster on every commit, but note that your results will be more inconsistent as the live cluster might be changing.